 The bathroom may seem like one of the most difficult places to update in your home, with sensitive fixtures and appliances to go around.
 But these three tips will guide you through using one of the most versatile decorating tools to spruce up your bathroom—paint!
-The best part is you don’t even have to buy new fixtures, saving you a lot of time and energy.

-Fiberglass Tub or Shower
+Fiberglass tub or shower.

 Start by removing the existing hardware in the tub or shower, and cleaning the surface.
 Use a scum remover and/or all purpose cleaner for general grime, and acetone for any waxy spots or stubborn buildup.
 Use a polyurethane-based automotive paint and coat the surface evenly.

 (faucets, handles, knobs, hinges).